alexaandru/go-sitter-forest/README.md

 - `go` actually has the package name `Go` because `package go` does not go well in Go (pun intended) but otherwise the language name remains "go";
-- `func` language, same problem as above, so package name is actually `FunC` (but everything else is `func` as normal: folder, language name, etc.).
+- `func` language, same problem as above, so package name is actually `FunC` (but everything else is `func` as normal: folder, language name, etc.);
+- there are two cobol parsers, haven't decided which one to keep, until I do, there is both `cobol` AND `COBOL`.

 Also, some languages may have names that are not very straightforward acronyms.
 In those cases, an `altName` field will be populated, i.e. `requirements` language